reheat egg rolls

 Reheating Egg Rolls In The Oven

-If you want to maintain the perfect crispiness of egg rolls, then it is best to opt for an oven.
+If you want to maintain the perfect crispiness of egg rolls, and don’t have an air fryer nearby, then it is best to opt for an oven.
 You have to take a little more time, but the result will be perfect.
 Here are some tips to follow to make everything turn out well.

 Step 1: Preheat the Oven to 350 °F